 Each of us was interviewed for a kind of video blog session during the meeting.
 Although you can’t view the panel from the final keynote session, I can share these links that will give you an idea of what my cohorts were thinking about the meeting and the state of FastForward in 2009.
 They are:

-Jevon MacDonald, founder of Firestoker and FASTforward blog contributor, had some helpful comments in about the usefulness of social media in aiding companies to be more responsive to their customers.
+Jevon MacDonald, founder of Firestoker and FASTforward blog contributor, had some helpful comments in his interview about the usefulness of social media in aiding companies to be more responsive to their customers.

-Other interviews of interest can be found at the where a lot of thought leaders including Rob Paterson, Bill Ives, Clay Shirky, Charlene Li and Jim McGee among many others put forth some thoughtful comments about the state of technology.
+Other interviews of interest can be found at the FastForward Bloggers page where a lot of thought leaders including Rob Paterson, Bill Ives, Clay Shirky, Charlene Li and Jim McGee among many others put forth some thoughtful comments about the state of technology.

 Q: How was the meeting balance in terms of search technology versus use?